Lesekater/development-bluefin-image/README.md

 ### Step 2c: Changing Names

 Change the first line in the [Justfile](./Justfile) to your image's name.
+Note that with the multi-variant build system, four images will be created: the main image (no suffix), and variants with suffixes `-bluefin`, `-bluefin-laptop`, and `-bazzite`.
+The main image and `-bluefin` image are identical.

 To commit and push all the files changed and added in step 2 into your Github repository:
 ```bash